nusbru/Odysseus/README.md

 # 🧭 Odysseus - Job Application Tracker

-A modern web application built with **Blazor Server** to help job seekers track and manage their job applications throughout their career journey.
+A modern web application built with **Blazor Server** and **PostgreSQL** to help job seekers track and manage their job applications throughout their career journey.
+Features a comprehensive dashboard with analytics and visualization capabilities.

 ## 📋 Table of Contents